-- o A NOLA2U or NOLA2UFlex class would have 25 percent from the campus class and 2 from the online students (unless more students are online, in which case the above would be reversed, i.e., 25 percent of the online class plus 2 students from the campus class). - The minimum for each class would be 25 percent of the main class, until it reaches the maximum, plus 2 from each additional section of stackable classes. - The maximum for each class would be 15 papers, plus 2 from each additional section.
+• Setting: A NOLA2U or NOLA2UFlex class

+Sampling: The sample consists of 25 percent from the campus class and a minimum of 3 assessed artifacts from the online students (unless more students are online, in which case the above is reversed, i.e., 25 percent of the online class plus a minimum of 3 assessed artifacts from the campus class).

+- The minimum sample size: - Stand-alone classes: 25 percent of the main class, until the sample reaches the maximum of 15. - Stackable classes: 25 percent of the class with the largest enrollment plus a minimum of 3 artifacts from each additional section of stackable classes. - The maximum sample size for each class is 15 artifacts, plus a minimum of 3 artifacts from each additional section.
 The enrollment would have to reach 60 students to reach the maximum sample. - Outliers can skew the results in a comparatively small sample.
-At the discretion of the faculty jury, an "outlier" score that deviates more than 2 points different (higher or lower) on the Likert scale from the baseline or benchmark may be discarded in the interest of more representative assessments.
-However, if there are multiple outliers either higher or lower, the faculty jury might decide to count the apparent outliers in order to note the overall range.
+At the discretion of the faculty jury, an "outlier" score that deviates by more than 1 point (higher or lower) on the Likert scale from the baseline or benchmark may be discarded in the interest of a more representative sample and assessment.
+However, if there are multiple outliers (either higher or lower), the faculty jury might decide to count the apparent outliers in order to note the overall range.